MSHCDL Program Admissions

 Discussion board postings are an integral part of the course.
 As such, you must post your own responses weekly to the discussion board and must read and respond to at least two other student’s posting.
 Responses must be more than “I agree.”
 They should be substantive and should reference reading assignments, web references, lecture notes and outside resources.

-Class synchronous sessions are required (mandatory) in some courses.
+Class synchronous sessions are required (mandatory) in courses.
 Refer to the course syllabus for specific information about synchronous meeting requirements.
-If you are unable to attend these sessions you much contract your instructor prior to missing the session.
-Missed sessions will be approved on a case-by-case basis.